aprizalabyan/contact-list/README.md

 - Data in `dbAPI.json` dynamically changes based on operations

 \
+If you want an online server example, switch to `spreadsheet-api` branch

+\
 Made with React & Bootstrap as framework.\
 Also use plugins such as Json-server, Axios, Uid and Iconify to support this web-app.